wasp-os/wasp-os/README.rst

 Installing
 ----------

 Use an SWD programmer to install ``bootloader.hex`` to the PineTime.
 This file is an Intel HEX file containing both the bootloader and the Nordic SoftDevice.
-Be careful to disconnect cleanly from the debug software since just pulling out the SWD cable will mean the nRF52 will still believe it is being debugged (and won't properly enter deep sleep modes).
+Once the bootloader is installed the watch will boot, display the Pine64 logo and wait for a OTA update.

+See the `PineTime SWD programming guide <https://wiki.pine64.org/index.php/Reprogramming_the_PineTime>`_ for instructions on how to reprogram the PineTime using various different SWD programmers.

 .. note::